steinwurf/steinwurf-docs/source/kodo/index.rst

 all steps in the :ref:`getting_started` guide before you can access them.

 kodo-rlnc: http://docs.steinwurf.com/kodo-rlnc/master/index.html
-    The :ref:`kodo_rlnc` project implements a standard RLNC codec and provides a simple, high-level C++ API which is the **the recommended starting option for most users**.
+    This project implements a standard RLNC codec and provides a simple, high-level C++ API which is the **the recommended starting option for most users**.
 The RLNC codec has a number of parameters that can be configured to fit the user requirements: e.g. the code density